 What is PKU?

-Phenylketonuria (PKU) is a rare genetic condition caused by mutations of the phenylalanine hydroxylase (PAH) gene.1 If left untreated or if the condition is poorly managed, the disease can lead to elevated blood phenylalanine concentrations and severe mental retardation.
-Other neurological symptoms, such as developmental delay, epilepsy, and behavioral problems may occur, as well as depression and anxiety disorders.1 Symptoms are usually progressive and become more apparent as a child grows.2
+Phenylketonuria (PKU) is a genetic condition caused by mutations of the phenylalanine hydroxylase (PAH) gene.1 If left untreated or if the condition is poorly managed, the disease can lead to elevated blood phenylalanine concentrations and neurological symptoms, including learning disabilities, developmental delay, epilepsy, behavioral problems, depression and anxiety disorders.1 Symptoms are usually progressive and become more apparent as a child grows.2

 What is phenylalanine?

-Phenylalanine is an essential amino acid found in many protein-rich foods and is used in the biosynthesis of other amino acids.
-It is important in the structure and function of many proteins and enzymes.
-Loss of PAH activity results in increased concentrations of phenylalanine in the blood and toxic concentrations in the brain.2
+Phenylalanine is an essential amino acid used in protein synthesis.3 The absence of PAH activity leads to increased concentrations of phenylalanine in the blood and toxic concentrations in the brain.2

 What causes PKU?

-Hyperphenylalaninaemia (HPA, a milder form of PKU) can be caused by either mutation at the PAH locus, which results in PKU, or from mutations in several loci which affect BH4 synthesis and regeneration resulting in non-PKU HPA.3 More than 500 disease-causing mutations have been identiﬁed in patients with PKU or HPA.3
+Hyperphenylalaninaemia (HPA) can be caused by either mutations in the PAH gene locus resulting in PKU, or from mutations in several loci which affect BH4 synthesis and generation, resulting in non-PKU HPA.3

 Left untreated, PKU is associated with growth failure, microcephaly, seizures, and intellectual impairment caused by the accumulation of toxic by-products of phenylalanine.
 Decreased or absent PAH activity can also lead to a deﬁciency of tyrosine and its downstream products, including melanin, L-thyroxine, and the catecholamine neurotransmitters.3

 The estimated prevalence of PKU